Columbia Basin Water Hub

 The data hosted by the Columbia Basin Water Hub can be used in a variety of applications.

-The Water Hub is a valuable tool to support the implementation of a coordinated water monitoring network across the Basin being led by the Columbia Basin Water Monitoring Collaborative.
+The Water Hub is a valuable tool to support the implementation of a coordinated water monitoring network across the Basin being led by the Columbia Basin Water Monitoring Framework.
 Conducting a data gap analysis using the data that is currently available through the Water Hub will help to identify monitoring needs as part of the development of the Priority Monitoring Matrix.
-The Water Hub will be the repository for the data that is collected by the Collaborative, which will be used to inform the creation of a water balance and subsequent water budget, support climate adaptation actions and other water stewardship initiatives.
+The Water Hub will be the repository for the data that is collected by the Framework, which will be used to inform the creation of a water balance and subsequent water budget, support climate adaptation actions and other water stewardship initiatives.

 The data can be used to inform Official Community Plans, regulations, restoration projects, the creation of water quality objectives or climate adaptation and mitigation activities.